 Figure 9.
 13 December 2010 PPG flight. (a) Launch preparation and (b) low-level temperature and dew point temperature data obtained from the PPG before (ascent) and after (descent) lake-breeze frontal passage.

 TABLE 1.
 Overview of PCAPS IOPs.
-The albedo is calculated from the mean of the 7 ISFS stations (higher values ).
+The albedo is calculated from the mean of the 7 ISFS stations (higher values are a proxy for snow cover).
 Maximum PM2.5 (µg -3) are from midnight-to-midnight (MST) daily averaged data collected at DAQ valley sites.
 The number of radiosondes launched during an IOP is the total of twice-daily NWS sondes, ISS sondes, and University of Utah sondes.
 Refer to Fig. 1 for equipment locations.